8.7. Arrays

 To understand why this is necessary, recall that any element at index i in an

-array is stored at address arr + sizeof(Type) * i
+array is stored at address arr + sizeof(Type) * i.
+The compiler must

 therefore multiply the index by the size of the data type to compute the